 8. Let them make a mess

 Imaginative play often leads to messy children and surroundings.
-Your living room might suddenly be filled with bedsheet forts, your children might come home sweaty and muddy, and there might be paint on the floor and the walls.
+Your living room might suddenly be filled with bedsheet forts, your children might come home sweaty and muddy, and there might be painted on the floor and the walls.
 There might also be a lot of noise.
 However, the development of the child’s imagination and their happiness will be worth these inconveniences.
-Plus, you can engage your children in cleaning up as well.
+Plus, you can engage your children in cleaning up as well (9).

 9. Create art